ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 Moving averages will give a lot of buy and sell signals in a sideways market which result in worthless trades if not losses.
 But one of these trades may happen in an upcoming uptrend which may lead to massive gains.

-It's really difficult to segregate the big winner from the smaller trades, and thus you should always stick to the system once you adopt it, since the losses are marginal but the gains fromone big rally are going to be impressive.
+It's really difficult to segregate the big winner from the smaller trades, and thus you should always stick to the system once you adopt it, since the losses are marginal but the gains from one big rally are going to be impressive.

 The profit making trade also ensure that the trader is in the trend for as long as the trend lasts, which can last for many months.
 Thus, MA can be used as proxy for identifying long term investment ideas.